SylvainGuieu/delirium/README.md

 - `phi [rad]`   Roll angle
 - `theta [rad]` Pitch angle
 - `psi [rad]`   Yaw angle

-This natural coordinates can be transformed to Fogale measurement (and inclinometer) by geometric consideration of the carriage and position of the sensors on it.
+This natural coordinates can be transformed to Fogale+Inclinometer measurements by geometric consideration of the carriage dimensions and position of the sensors on it.
 The attached figure shows the carriage and the main cotes.
 ![Delirium_carriage](Delirium_carriage.jpg)